The Girl with Two Husbands: Summary

 A king and queen have a daughter who is taught by a female teacher.
 The woman has wicked intentions and plans to marry the king by getting rid of the queen, and manipulates the princess to reach her goals: she treats the princess with kindness, gives her sweets and makes her bed with twelve pillows to sway her to her side.
 Now finally under her thrall, the female teacher asks the princess which she would rather see dead: the queen, her mother, or the teacher.
 The girl answers she would rather the teacher lives, thus the woman plots with the princess how to kill the queen: the princess is to ask for walnuts, which are in a lid, but only if the queen gives her some, then she is to close off the lid on the queen's head.

 The princess does as the teacher instructed and closes the lid on the queen, killing her.
 After a period of mourning, the female teacher dotes on the girl even more and convinces her to ask the now widowed king to find a new wife, and mention her name.
 The king hears his daughter's suggestion, but denies her request and sets a test: he hangs a pair of iron shoes on an iron chain and declares he will only marry the teacher if the iron shoes fall from the chain.
 The female teacher advises the girl to speed up the process by dousing the chain with stinking water and rotten lemons.
-The chain rusts and releases the iron shoes, which the king perceives as a portent to marry the female teacher as his new wife.
+The chain rusts and releases the iron shoes, which the king perceives as a portent to marry the female teacher.
 The king relents and gives in to his daughter's suggestion, but warns the princess not to complain if his new stepmother mistreats her.
 After the marriage, the stepmother, who once treated her kindly, mistreats her.
 The princess locks herself in her room and cries.